-In 2021, the AANEM published guidelines for genetic testing of muscle and neuromuscular junction disorders.
+In 2021, recommendations for genetic testing of muscle and neuromuscular junction disorders were proposed by Nicolau et al (peer reviewed by American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM).
 They state that the overall approach to genetic testing in inherited muscle and neuromuscular junction disorders is guided by the patient's phenotype.
-First and foremost, clinicians must identify those whose phenotypes suggest a myopathy that requires targeted genetic testing (ie, myotonic dystrophies, FSHD, OPMD, OPDM, DMD, and mitochondrial myopathies).
+First and foremost, clinicians must identify those whose phenotypes suggest a myopathy that requires targeted genetic testing (i.e., myotonic dystrophies, FSHD, OPMD, OPDM, DMD, and mitochondrial myopathies).
 In the remainder of patients, the best initial step is a gene panel encompassing a large number of genes related to myopathy and CMSs, and which also includes copy number variation analysis. (p.
-264)
+264) The authors also recommend that "...genetic testing can also be considered in certain patients with asymptomatic CK [creatine kinase] elevations." (p.
+261)